 Part 1 – A situation going badly

 You've just seen a situation going badly.
-Here are ways in which Emily and Jordan have been put in the middle:
+These are the ways in which Ellie and Jake were put in the middle.